-winemakers are looking to Frankfort for help with the next step they say will help their industry: Sunday wine sales.

-sales.
-Chuck Smith, an owner of Smith-Berry Vineyards and Winery in New Castle, told lawmakers that although his business partially depends on tourists visiting his tasting room, he has to turn away people on Sundays since he's not allowed to sell wine then.
-"They get a little mad about it," he said.
+BLACKBURN'S LAWN EQUIPMENT US 23 Between Prestonsburg & Pikeville IVEL, KY.
+606-478-9881 YOUR LOCAL JOHN DEERE DEALER - WE SERVICE EVERYTHING WE SELL the specified of the sp Kentucky's wine industry maturing nicely, lawmakers told Kentucky's grape and wine industry continues to grow not just in the quantity of wine produced, but in quality as well, lawmakers were told during Friday's meeting of the Licensing and Occupations Committee.
+Frankfort for help with the next step they say will help their industry: Sunday wine Chuck Smith, an owner of Smith-Berry Vineyards and Winery in New Castle, told lawmakers that although his Still, some small farm business partially depends on room, he has to turn away people on Sundays since he's not allowed to sell wine then.
+'They get a little mad about it," he said.